LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 * loglevel = logging.INFO - set to one of the values listed under https://docs.python.org/3/library/logging.html#levels
 * logfilename = "fritz.log" - choose whatever filename you like

-The InfluxDB server and the database "fritzbox" have to exist already (well maybe not the database, it might get created on the first write attempt, I am not sure).
+The InfluxDB server and the database ("fritzbox" in this example) have to exist already.
 I used the following influx command to create the InfluxDB:

 `create database fritzbox with duration 365d replication 1 shard duration 7d name one_year`